Hikari7/Workout_tracking_App/README.md

 ## Features

-- Impremented authentication system and stored user info and post datas with Firebase
+- Impremented authentication system and stored user info and their post datas with Firebase.

 ## Challenging Part

-- Managing routing rules in React router depending on user authentication status checked by Firebase
+- The part that manages routing rules in React router depends on the user authentication status checked by Firebase.
+I was able to know how to make a Multi-Page Application and deepen my understanding of React Router, especially how `Private Routes` works.

 ## Setup